Tuple

 Summary

-data type in Filtrera is a fundamental feature that enables the grouping of multiple values into a single compound value.
+The tuple data type in Filtrera is a fundamental feature that enables the grouping of multiple values into a single compound value.
 By understanding its syntax and usage, you can leverage tuples to create expressive and functional programs.
 The automatic deconstruction of tuple parameters and the consistent use of tuples for function and filter outputs facilitate seamless chaining of operations, making Filtrera a powerful tool for complex data processing tasks.
 The type notation for tuples, named access, and the ability to infer types further enhance the flexibility and robustness of your Filtrera programs.